 Green heat for Mannheim and the region

-The MVV district heating grid has a length of 592 kilometres and supplies not only Mannheim, but also Heidelberg, Schwetzingen, Brühl, Ketsch and Speyer.
-In Mannheim alone, more than 60 percent of households, or 120,000 households, use environmentally-friendly district heating.
+As of today, climate-neutral energy forms already cover up to 30 percent of annual heating requirements in Mannheim and the region.
+MVV’s district heating grid has a length of 592 kilometres and supplies not only Mannheim, but also Heidelberg, Schwetzingen, Brühl, Ketsch and Speyer.
+In Mannheim alone, more than 60 percent of households, corresponding to 120,000 households, use environmentally-friendly district heating.

-In Mannheim, district heating already saves around 300,000 tonnes of CO2 per year compared with other conventional heating systems.
-The environmentally-friendly green heat boosts this positive energy balance even further: it enables up to 100,000 further tonnes of CO2 to be saved each year.
-The green heat is thus one of the largest CO2 reduction projects in Mannheim.
+In Mannheim, district heating already saves around 300,000 tonnes of CO2 a year compared with other conventional heating systems.
+Environmentally-friendly green heat boosts this positive energy balance even further.
+To date, it has enabled us to save up to 100,000 additional tonnes of CO2 a year.
+This makes green heat one of the largest CO2 reduction projects in Mannheim.

 With our green heat, we will be able to guarantee a reliable supply of heat even after the phasing out of coal.
-District heating is and will thus remain an indispensable component of our sustainable and future-oriented heating concept.
+District heating is and will remain an indispensable component of our sustainable and forward-looking heating concept.